jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

     *   *Note:* For the Backward EFA plot, SVD is run on just the last two frames, then the last three, and so on, until all frames in the range are included.
 As more frames are added, the singular values change, as shown on the plot.
-When a singular values starts increasingly sharply (as seen from right to left), it indicates that there is a new scattering component in the scattering profile measured at that point.
+When a singular value starts increasingly sharply (as seen from right to left), it indicates that there is a new scattering component in the scattering profile measured at that point.